 The video installation Ioco / Belcarra Cottages / Port Moody was completed in February 2018.
 This installation is designed to be displayed on three separate screens accompanied by a 21-minute art sound composition.

-This installation is being currently exhibited in a solo show until August 8th 2019
+This installation has been exhibited in a solo show in 2019

 – Art Gallery of St. Albert, St. Albert, AB